 Brentford has a mix of charming period properties – most notably from the Georgian and Victorian eras.
-In recent years, however, a multi-billion-pound transformation has welcomed a huge choice of new-build developments to the area, along with new shops, restaurants and an all-new stadium for Brentford FC (still in the works).
+In recent years, a multi-billion-pound transformation has welcomed a huge choice of developments to the area, along with new shops, restaurants and an all-new stadium for Brentford FC.

-Those seeking a waterfront spot should consider Brentford Lock West, an award-winning collection of one to three-bedroom apartments with a contemporary, industrial look and feel.
+Those seeking a waterfront spot should consider renting at Brentford Lock West, an award-winning collection of one to three-bedroom apartments with a contemporary, industrial look and feel.
+This development has been rated as one of the best places to live in Brentford.
 Property giant St James, meanwhile, has catered to residents who want a rural outlook in a central location.
 Its Kew Bridge West development enjoys a privileged location between the famous Kew Gardens and Syon Park.
 Also nearby is Gunnersbury Park, a leafy expanse home to listed mansions and the annual Lovebox festival.
 Residents at Apt Living’s ultra-modern Apt Gunnersbury Park enjoy the best view of this one – this colossal development is home to 292 units.
 For something more intimate, there’s St James’ Heritage Walk, which features 74 luxury suites.

 “I really do feel safe in this building.
-My favourite thing about my apartment is the massive windows – we get a lot of sunshine.” – Anon, verified resident of Brentford Lock West
+My favourite thing about my apartment is the massive windows – we get a lot of sunshine.” – Anon, verified resident at Brentford Lock West

 “I like living here, as the flat and the buildings themselves are designed really well, and the placement of the flats is really great, as it’s really convenient for work as it’s so well connected around here.” – Bazbantom, private tenant at Brentford Lock West